darvinrio/binanceBot/README.md

 simple trading bot with flask backend and html+js ui (currently no UI though)

 ## progress
-* So far managed to download and plot the Binance BTCUSDT 1min data
+* download and plot the Binance BTCUSDT 1min data
 * Calculate HCCP for the data and plot it too

+* API testing for Binance to get live websockets stream and use that data to livetest HCCP
 * Testing HCCP showed significant repaint that rendered live data useless

 * Now working on a indicator based on standard deviation of logreturns (madb)